Skip links

 Federal Ministry for Economic Affairs and Climate Protection (2019)

-Secure data exchange is essential in the Industrial Internet of Things (IIoT) and critical infrastructures.
-Digital identities serve as the basis for secure data exchange between devices, systems and platforms.
-These ensure the integrity of the transmitted information.
+In the Industrial Internet of Things (IIoT) and critical infrastructures, secure data exchange is essential.
+Digital identities form the foundation for secure communication between devices, systems, and platforms, maintaining the integrity of transmitted data.

-In a highly networked and automated environment, such as in Industry 4.0, the reliability and authenticity of the actors involved is of crucial importance.
-Digital identities create an environment in which smooth operation is guaranteed and offer the necessary protection against potential risks.
+In highly networked and automated environments like Industry 4.0, ensuring the reliability and authenticity of all actors is vital.
+Digital identities provide the necessary safeguards to guarantee smooth operations and mitigate potential risks.

 The introduction of digital identities in industrial environments faces a variety of challenges, especially in terms of infrastructure, rollout and management.